 Elsewhere, including in Norway or the European Alps, “ski touring” will often mean “Alpine ski touring”, that is much steeper ascents, either done as day tours or sometimes as part of a point-to-point trip.
 The Swedes call this a “topptur”, or “peak tour”.
 The skis and boots used are more similar to downhill skiing, but with a heel which can be freed for climbing and fixed for descents (unless using Telemark equipment, when the heel is always free even when skiing downhill).
 Skins are used for the ascent, which may take several hours, and the skins are then removed for a thrilling off-piste trip to the bottom.
 This type of skiing is also sometimes called “ski mountaineering” or “randonee skiing”.
 We don’t currently offer this type of tour (but we may do in the future!).

 Any of these, when they are “off-piste” skiing away from prepared trails, are also sometimes referred to as “backcountry skiing”.

 Sometimes considered the poor relation to cross country skiing, we believe snowshoeing deserves to be appreciated as an excellent option for moving around in winter.
 You may not be covering the same distances as you would on skis (depending on snow conditions, when snowshoeing around 1-2km/hour would be typical), but snowshoeing requires no previous experience and also allows you to travel through terrain which may be unsuitable for skis.

-Our Snowshoeing in the Hossa Nature Park in Finland is a dedicated hut-to-hut snowshoe tour, while snowshoes are also available to borrow for self-guided excursions at many of our other winter experiences.
+Our Snowshoeing in the Hossa National Park in Finland is a dedicated hut-to-hut snowshoe tour, while snowshoes are also available to borrow for self-guided excursions at many of our other winter experiences.